Dutchento/organization-code-of-conduct/README.md

 # CoC
 Community Code of Conduct

-The aim of this document is to set a CoC for the Dutchento community.
+The aim of this document is to set (and collaborate on) a CoC for the Dutchento community.